opengeos/lidar/README.md

 modeling, including the size, volume, mean depth, maximum depth, lowest elevation, spill elevation, perimeter, major axis length, minor axis length, elongatedness.

+## State of the Field

+Currently, there are a few open-source Python packages that can perform depression filling on digital elevation data, such as [RichDEM](https://richdem.readthedocs.io/) and [whitebox](https://github.com/giswqs/whitebox-python), the Python frontend for [WhiteboxTools](https://github.com/jblindsay/whitebox-tools).
+However, there are no Python packages offering tools for delineating the nested hierarchy of surface depressions and catchments as well as simulating inundation dynamics.
+The **lidar**  Python package is intended for filling this gap.

 ## Key Features